helpingstar/cs285-script/script/CS_285_Lecture_7_Part_1.md

 85. So expected values with respect to this π will be pretty easy to calculate.
 86. So we can also use this data to calculate the probability of the action.
 87. So we can simplify our bootstrap update by removing the expectation with respect to π and just directly plugging in the only action that has non-zero probability.
-88. So then we get the simplified backup where v prime of s is set to r of s comma π of s plus gamma times the expectation under p s prime given s π of s of v π s prime.
+88. So then we get the simplified backup where v prime of s is set to r of s comma π of s plus γ times the expectation under p s prime given s π of s of v π s prime.
 89. Okay, so now we can, I think, we can do a little bit more awhile over here because I can't see the numbers yet.
 90. So first step is we plug this procedure into our policy iteration algorithm.
 91. So as a reminder our policy iteration algorithm.